 https://www.refworld.org/cgi-bin/texis/vtx/rwmain/opendocpdf.pdf?reldoc=y&docid=5d00a6c14

-Government Decree # 1254 “On the socio-economic support measures for citizens of Ukraine and persons with the right to permanent residence in Ukraine who entered Georgia due to the hostilities in Ukraine” came into its implementation as of 1 August and the Government announced, on 22 October, its extension until May 2023.
+Government Decree # 1254 “On the socio-economic support measures for citizens of Ukraine and persons with the right to permanent residence in Ukraine who entered Georgia due to the hostilities in Ukraine” came into its implementation as of 1 August and in April the Government announced its extension until November 2023.

-For more information, please approach the Hotline 1505 of the Ministry of Health.
+For more information, please call the Hotline 1505 of the Ministry of Health.

 Work